dsdsdddd/BUC/README.md

    python -c "import torch; print(torch.__version__)"
    ```

-4. **Download and preprocess datasets** (ScanNetV2, 7Scenes):
+4. **Download and preprocess datasets** (ScanNetV2):

    Follow instructions in `data/README.md` to set up the datasets.
    Please follow the instructions [here](https://github.com/ScanNet/ScanNet) to download the ScanNet dataset.
 This dataset is quite big (>2TB), so make sure you have enough space, especially for extracting files.
-Follow the instructions [here](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/?msockid=0faa059eb12a673618d31147b0f86613) to download the 7Scenes dataset.

 ## Training